Finding a home - Downsizing - First time buyer

 How long is left on the lease?

-Mortgage lenders often require that properties have at least 70 years left on their lease.
+Mortgage lenders often require that properties have at least 80 or 70 years left on their lease.
 If you buy one with less than 80 years of lease remaining, you may find it challenging to sell in 5 to 10 years' time.
 Extending a lease can cost several thousand pounds and take many weeks to manage, so if the lease is running out, you should consider negotiating an extension before you buy.

 You can read more about how to extend a lease in our article.